Purépecha

 The Purépecha (P'urhepecha /pua/) are a group of Indigenous people centered in the northwestern region of Michoacán, Mexico, mainly in the area of the cities of Cherán and Pátzcuaro.

-They are also known by the derogatory term "Tarascan", an exonym, applied by outsiders and not one they use for themselves.
+They are also known as "Tarascan", an exonym, applied by outsiders and not one they use for themselves.
+The name "Tarascan" (and its Spanish-language equivalent, "tarasco") comes from the word "tarascue" in the Purépecha language, which means indistinctly "father-in-law" or "son-in-law".
+The Spanish took it as their name, for reasons that have been attributed to different, mostly legendary, stories.

 The Purépecha occupied most of Michoacán but also some of the lower valleys of both Guanajuato and Jalisco.
 Celaya, Acambaro, Cerano, and Yurirapundaro.
-Now, the Purépecha live mostly in the highlands of central Michoacán, around Lakes Patzcuaro and Cuitzeo.
+Now, the Purépecha live mostly in the highlands of central Michoacán, around Lake Pátzcuaro and Cuitzeo.

 History

 Prehispanic history

 It was one of the major empires of the Pre-Columbian era.
 The capital city was Tzintzuntzan.
 Purépecha architecture is noted for step pyramids in the shape of the letter "T".
 Pre-Columbian Purépecha artisans made feather mosaics that extensively used hummingbird feathers, which were highly regarded as luxury goods throughout the region.

 During the Pre-Colonial era, the Purépecha kingdom engaged in conflict with the Mexica.
 The Purépecha kingdom expanded through conquest.
 However, many avoided conquest and bloodshed and, in order to maintain their freedom, exchanged goods and resources such as metal with the Purépecha kingdom.